ucdavis-bioinformatics-training/2019-March-Bioinformatics-Prerequisites/tuesday/advanced-command-line.md

     for x in `cat samples.txt`; do echo $x ; Do something with $x; done

 **HARD CHALLENGE:**
-Use a while loop with pipes to recreate the result from above where we wanted to find how many directory names in /home began with each letter.
-You will need to make a listing of the directory and then pipe the result to a while loop to do the counting.
+Use the "find" command to find all the files ending in ".pm" in the /software/perl-libs directory.
+Then, pipe that to a while loop to grep for all occurences (case insensitive) of the word "blast" in those files.
+The grep should also output the file name.
+You will probably have to look at the man page for grep.

 Bash Scripts